rrebase/dognote-help/docs/families.md

 Family members can invite new members in two ways.
 First, navigate to `Settings -> Family` and then you'll have two options:

 1. The person isn't using DogNote yet.
-Copy the **invite code** that is unique to the family and send it to the person.
+Send the magic **invite link** to the person.
 This can then be used to join the family after downloading the app.
 2. The person is already a DogNote user. **Search by name** and you will be able to send an invite.
 That person will then be able to accept the invite to join the family.